How to Raise a Grievance at Work: A Practical Guide

 - Skip the meeting

-- Give you no written outcome
+- Give no written outcome

 - Refuse to allow an appeal